Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] storage-exceed
 - [ ] storage-overage.

-### Do you need to change anything in the architecture to maintain the high availability or the application with the anticipated additional load?
+### Your application is using an ELB in front of an Auto Scaling group of web/application servers deployed across two AZs and a Multi-AZ RDS Instance for data persistence.
+The database CPU is often above 80% usage and 90% of 1/0 operations on the database are reads.
+To improve performance you recently added a single-node Memcached ElastiCache Cluster to cache frequent DB query results.
+In the next weeks the overall workload is expected to grow by 30%.do you need to change anything in the architecture to maintain the high availability or the application with the anticipated additional load?
+Why? site:examtopics.com.
+Do you need to change anything in the architecture to maintain the high availability or the application with the anticipated additional load?
 Why?

 - [x] Yes, you should deploy two Memcached ElastiCache Clusters in different AZs because the RDS instance will not be able to handle the load if the cache node fails.
 - [ ] No, if the cache node fails you can always get the same data from the DB without having any availability impact.